 equipped with enamel, pearls as well as table cut stones

 - Crown Jewels - Kings Garden

-In 1838 Rosenborg Castle was opened as a
+In 1838 - Rosenborg Castle was opened as

-museum to the public with the Royal Crown Jewel and
+a museum to the public with the Royal Crown Jewel

-castle cellars.
-The castle museum enlightens the history of
+safely in the castle cellars.
+The castle museum enlightens

-Absolutism in 1849 - the Royal castles and
+abolishment of Absolutism in 1849 - the Royal

-last Oldenburg King Frederik VII agreed with the state that
+- the last Oldenburg King Frederik VII agreed

-was open to the public in the beginning of the 1700s
+(Kongens Have) was open to the public in the beginning of

 Royal Life Guards marching from the drill grounds of